Patient Information

 Is vision therapy covered by insurance in India?

 Coverage varies a lot depending on your provider and policy.
 Some plans cover parts of the evaluation or certain treatments.
 We will walk you through the billing clearly at your consultation so there are no surprises.
-Visit our Payments page for more details on what we accept.
+See our vision therapy cost guide for more details on pricing and what to expect.

 How do I know if my child needs vision therapy?